TorkamaniLab/metapipe/README.md

 ### Here's a sample!

-Let's say I have a few command-line tools that I want to string together into a pipeline.
-I used to have to know Python, Perl, Bash, or some other scripting language; now I can use Metapipe!
+Let's say you have a few command-line tools that you want to string together into a pipeline.
+You used to have to know Python, Perl, Bash, or some other scripting language; now you can use Metapipe!

 ```bash
 [COMMANDS]